Nematodes are microscopically small (0.6 to 1 mm), unsegmented worms that occur naturally in the soil throughout the world.

 Nematodes are considered as natural enemies in most countries, so for applying nematodes no license is required.
 They are therefore exempt of pesticide regulations.
 However, some countries may require local permits.
 Check with your local Koppert consultant and/or your local authorities if any doubt.

-Our nematode product Entonem is OMRI listed, meaning that this formulation has been reviewed by OMRI against the USA and Canadian organic standards.
-Scia-Rid and Capirel will be submitted as well.
+Our nematode products Entonem and Capsanem are OMRI listed, meaning that this formulation has been reviewed by OMRI against the USA and Canadian organic standards.
+Scia-Rid and Capirel are submitted as well.

 Packaging and formulation